mastrojs/mastrojs.github.io/src/content/docs/guides/multiple-pages-with-shared-components.md

 Then we create a new function called `GET`, and `export` it.
 While you can call components whatever you want, the function you `export` from a `routes/*.server.js` file needs to be named `GET`.
 Otherwise it's not called when your server receives a HTTP `GET` request from the browser for that page.

-All the above `GET` function does is to call the `htmlToResponse` function with one very long argument: the `html` tagged template string with all your HTML.
+All the above `GET` function does is to call the `htmlToResponse` function with one very long argument: the `html` tagged template string with all your HTML: notice the opening backtick in the beginning, and the closing backtick on the second last line?
 The `htmlToResponse` turns your HTML string into a JavaScript `Response` object, which represents an HTTP response.
 When the browser makes an HTTP request to your web server (or GitHub Pages in this case), the server replies with that HTTP response.

 Finally, `Header()` calls the `Header` function, and the result of that is placed with the `${ }` syntax.